Dream Theater: Musical style

 AllMusic's Stephen Thomas Erlewine described Dream Theater's music as a "dense blend of progressive rock and post-Halen metal".
 The band is well noted for being one of the early progenitors of the progressive metal genre, and they are considered a member of the so-called "big three" of the genre, along with Queensrÿche and Fates Warning.
-The original members, Mike Portnoy, John Petrucci and John Myung, have strong influences from progressive rock bands such as Rush, Yes, and Pink Floyd, heavy metal bands such as Iron Maiden and Judas Priest, various speed metal bands, and even the glam metal of the day.
-John Petrucci described Dream Theater's musical style as a blend of Rush, Led Zeppelin, Iron Maiden, Yes, and Metallica, while Mike Portnoy described their style as a blend of progressive rock and heavy metal.
-They encompass the progressive aspect, influenced by Rush, Yes, Pink Floyd, and Genesis, alongside the metal aspect influenced by Judas Priest, Iron Maiden, Metallica, and Black Sabbath.
-When combined, that's precisely what characterizes Dream Theater.
-This synthesis created a unique metal that was not traditional of the day: it had distorted guitars and fast riffing, but the music focused more on technical proficiency and precise execution than on heavy metal riffs.
+The original members, Mike Portnoy, John Petrucci and John Myung, have strong influences from progressive rock bands such as Rush, Yes, and Pink Floyd; heavy metal bands such as Iron Maiden and Judas Priest; various speed metal bands; and glam metal.
+Petrucci described Dream Theater's musical style as a blend of Rush, Led Zeppelin, Iron Maiden, Yes, and Metallica, while Portnoy described their style as a blend of progressive rock, influenced by Rush, Yes, Pink Floyd, and Genesis; and heavy metal, influenced by Judas Priest, Iron Maiden, Metallica, and Black Sabbath.
+This synthesis created a unique sound that was not traditional of the day: it had distorted guitars and fast riffing, but the music focused more on technical proficiency and precise execution than on heavy metal riffs.
 The band's music has focused on three main elements: metal, melody, and progressive roots.
-In the liner notes for the 2008 Greatest Hit compilation, Mike Portnoy cited artists such as Peter Gabriel, U2, and Journey as inspirations for Dream Theater's softer songs.
+Singer James LaBrie expressed that Dream Theater are more than just a progressive rock band, citing prog, metal, jazz fusion and pop as some of the styles that form the band's sound.
+In the liner notes for the 2008 Greatest Hit compilation, Portnoy cited artists such as Peter Gabriel, U2, and Journey as inspirations for Dream Theater's softer songs.
 Dream Theater's music has also been described as art rock.

 Dream Theater's 2003 album Train of Thought showcased a heavier sound.
 This decision was inspired by the positive feedback received from their previous heavier songs on stage.
 1999's Metropolis Pt.
 2: Scenes from a Memory was praised for its display of old-fashioned progressive rock, and was influenced by classic conceptual rock records such as the Beatles' Sgt Pepper's Lonely Hearts Club Band, Pink Floyd's The Wall and The Final Cut, the Who's Tommy, and Genesis's The Lamb Lies Down on Broadway.

 Dream Theater's music usually borrows elements from other musical styles including symphonic rock, symphonic metal, arena rock, soft rock, and classical music.